christopher-caldwell/dedupe-data-loader/examples/apollo/README.md

 ### Caching Strategy

 If you provide a caching strategy, everything is up to you.
 For an easy way to not cache anything, simply provide your fetcher as the caching strategy.
-This will elimate in built caching completely.
+This will eliminate in built caching completely.

-There are other caching strageties you can use, such as a [Redis box](../../tests/integration/redis/redisCachingStrategy.test.ts).
+There are other caching strategies you can use, such as a [Redis box](../../tests/integration/redis/redisCachingStrategy.test.ts).
 The tool is designed to be flexible to fit your tech stack needs, while also providing a default if you don't need it.